VandersonTorres/VandersonTorres/README.md

 - Attending college in the Graduation of Systems Analysis and Development.
 - 👀 I look for some opportunity to learn the maximum as possible while applying in practice the knowledge acquired.

-    Profile:
+    Profile:</br>
-        - I'm a dedicated professional and I never give up of searching for answers and methods for new challenges;
+        - I'm a dedicated professional and I never give up of searching for answers and methods for new challenges;</br>
-        - Extremely organized and goal oriented;
+        - Extremely organized and goal oriented;</br>
-        - Through my professional life, i’ve learned that before a difficult problem, we must see a improvement opportunity.
+        - Through my professional life, i’ve learned that before a difficult problem, we must see a improvement opportunity.</br>

-    About Me:
+    About Me:</br>
-        - I have performed for the last 8 years in defense and public safety area with the post of 1º Lieutenant in the Brazilian Army.
+        - I have performed for the last 8 years in defense and public safety area with the post of 1º Lieutenant in the Brazilian Army. </br>
-        - However, i felt a lot of passion for the technology sector for its growing evolution and great possibilities, then I decided to make a career migration.
+        - However, i felt a lot of passion for the technology sector for its growing evolution and great possibilities, then I decided to make a career migration.</br>

 - 💞️ I want to collaborate on a lot of projects, as much as possible.